mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 framebuffers large enough for two `1920 * 1080` buffers.
 It is presentation upscaling only, not native 1080p rendering, Mode 7, Copper, Voodoo, side HUD columns, bottom bars, transition effects, or debug overlays.

+Overdrive clears the selected 1920x1080 CLUT8 presentation buffer before each scale blit.
+Keep this clear in place: the scaled source is still a 320x240 software-rendered frame, and stale high-buffer pixels can otherwise show up as missing small sprites or corrupted projectile edges.

 ## MMIO